Peace-and-Passion/luncho/README.md

 # Luncho de Peace: Price level calculator

 Pricing calculator that respects the price levels of countries using Purchase Power Parity (PPP).
-A library for currency conversion among local currency, US Dollar, and Luncho that is a common value index.
+A library for currency conversion among local currency, US Dollar, and Luncho that is a universal value index.
 Also with an API server and an app.

 - [Demo on the official Luncho de Peace web site](https://luncho-de-peace.org)
 - [Free Luncho API server](https://luncho-de-peace.org/v1/luncho-data?country_code=JP)